 19. Marilyn Johnson and Susan Carroll, "Profile of Women Holding Office, 1977," in Women in Public Office: A Biographical Directory and Statistical Analysis, 2nd ed., comp.
-Center for the American Woman and Politics (Metuchen, 20.
-Polls traditionally have shown greater proportions of voters willing to vote for a woman candidate for lower-level than for higher-level offices.
+Center for the American Woman and Politics (Metuchen, New Jersey: The Scarecrow Press, 1978), p.
+43A, Table 57.
+20. Polls traditionally have shown greater proportions of voters willing to vote for a woman candidate for lower-level than for higher-level offices.
 This pattern, however, is somewhat obscured by voters' greater willingness to view women as acceptable candidates for legislative than for executive offices.
 The most valid generalization probably is that for various types of executive offices, voter prejudice is more severe for higher-level than for lower-level offices: the same is true for various types of legislative offices.
 See chapter 4 for a discussion of some relevant poll results.
 See also, "Women Candidates: Many More Predicted for 1974," Congressional Quarterly Weekly Reports, 32 (April 13, 1974): 941, for a discussion of results of a poll conducted by the Eagleton Institute of Politics, Rutgers University, which showed this pattern.